Samuel Adewunmi: Career

 Adewunmi led the film The Last Tree and signed with United Talent Agency (UTA) shortly after its premiere at the 2019 Sundance Film Festival.
 For his performance, he won Most Promising Newcomer at the British Independent Film Awards and was nominated for Best Actor.
 He also received two National Film Awards UK nominations.
 In 2020, he starred as Carcer Dun in the BBC America adaptation of Terry Pratchett's The Watch and the short film Tin Luck.

 In 2021, Adewunmi starred in the ITV thriller Angela Black and led the BBC One adaptation of You Don't Know Me as Hero.
 For the latter, he was nominated for the British Academy Television Award for Best Actor.
-Adewunmi will make his professional stage debut starring in the world premiere of Trouble in Butetown at the Donmar Warehouse in February 2023.
+Adewunmi made his professional stage debut starring in the world premiere of Trouble in Butetown at the Donmar Warehouse in February 2023.
+He made his West End debut in A Mirror at the Trafalgar Theatre in January 2024.